Winchester Poetry Prize 2022

 Entry fee: £5 for first poem, £4 for subsequent poems in a single submission.

-10 free entries are available for poets to whom an entry fee would be a barrier.
-[Thanks to the 2020 winner Lewis Buxton who is supporting this initiative]
+A number of free entries are available for poets to whom an entry fee would be a barrier.
+[Thanks to the 2020 winner Lewis Buxton who initiated this scheme] Online entrants can select the option to subsidise fees for other poets under the 'Pay It Forward' scheme.

 All poems are judged anonymously and should not bear your name, or any other form of identification.